Shock site: History

 There have also been several individual videos that received viral attention.
 Goatse was one of the earliest and best-known shock sites, featuring an image of a man stretching his anus with his hands.
 The site featured a page devoted to fan-submitted artwork and tributes to the site.
 The site was shut down in 2004; however, various mirror sites featuring the image still exist.
 In 2012, it was resurrected as an e-mail service.
-In 2008, the Dnepropetrovsk maniacs posted the graphic murder video "3 Guys 1 Hammer".
-This was followed years later by Eric Clinton Kirk Newman's (known now as Luka Rocco Magnotta) video "1 Lunatic 1 Icepick" in 2012—a video of Newman murdering Chinese student Jun Lin that contained dismemberment, cannibalism, and necrophilia, and was posted on Bestgore.com.
-Newman also shared a video one year prior of him using a vacuum and plastic bag to suffocate two kittens to the song "Happy Xmas (War is Over)" by John Lennon to several gore sites.
-Meatspin is a shock site containing a looping video (set playing to "You Spin Me Round (Like a Record)" by Dead or Alive) of two people engaging in anal sex, while the penis of the receiving partner swings in a circle endlessly.
-Although frequently reported to be gay pornography, it has been mentioned that the clip was derived from a transgender pornography film.
+In 2008, the Dnepropetrovsk maniacs posted the graphic murder video 3 Guys 1 Hammer.
+This was followed years later by Luka Magnotta's video 1 Lunatic 1 Icepick in 2012—a video of Magnotta murdering Chinese student Jun Lin that contained dismemberment, cannibalism, and necrophilia, and was posted on Bestgore.com.Magnotta also shared a video one year prior of him using a vacuum and plastic bag to suffocate two kittens to the song "Happy Xmas (War Is Over)" by John Lennon to several gore sites.
+Meatspin is a shock site containing a close-up looping video (set playing to "You Spin Me Round (Like a Record)" by Dead or Alive) of anal sex, while the penis of the receiving partner swings in a circle endlessly.
+Although frequently reported to be gay pornography, the clip was in fact derived from a transgender pornography film.
 A counter keeps track of how many "spins" the viewer has watched.
 In 2013, a student at Florida State University hacked the wireless network of his campus and redirected all traffic to Meatspin.
 In 2015, consternation followed when a family restaurant played the website in front of young children.
 In 2016, the website was played on a public digital billboard in Sweden, resulting in international media attention.
 An advertising industry website documenting this incident referred to it as creating Swedish MeatSpin.
 The site first went live on March 10, 2005.
 John-Michael Bond of The Daily Dot stated that to an extent, "casual homophobia" of the 2000s helped popularize Meatspin.